Crockett Cup (1986)

-The First Annual Jim Crockett Sr. Memorial Cup Tag Team Tournament, also referred to as Crockett Cup (1986), was held on April 19, 1986 at the Louisiana Superdome in New Orleans, Louisiana.
+The Inaugural Jim Crockett Sr. Memorial Cup Tag Team Tournament, also referred to as Crockett Cup (1986), was held on April 19, 1986, at the Louisiana Superdome in New Orleans, Louisiana.
 The first portion of the event was held in the afternoon and the second portion was held in the night.
 The event was co-promoted by Jim Crockett Promotions (JCP) and Universal Wrestling Federation (UWF).
 The tournament featured 24 tag teams.
 The concept of the Crockett Cup was a single elimination tag team tournament, with the storyline prize of $1,000,000.00 given to the winning team along with a large trophy.
 The tournament was won by The Road Warriors (Animal and Hawk), as they defeated Ron Garvin and Magnum T. A. in the finals to win the tournament.

 Production

 Background

 In early 1986, the professional wrestling promotion Jim Crockett Promotions (JCP) announced that they were hosting a 2-show, 24-team tag team tournament with teams from various National Wrestling Alliance territories.
 The Jim Crockett Sr. Memorial Cup Tag Team Tournament (commonly known simply as the "Crockett Cup"), named in honor of JCP owner Jim Crockett Jr.'s father, "Big Jim" Crockett Sr. and The Crockett Foundation, a non-profit organization founded by Crockett Sr. in 1933.
 The first Crockett Cup was held in New Orleans, Louisiana in collaboration with Bill Watts' Universal Wrestling Federation who normally promoted shows in New Orleans.
 The 24 team event was split over two shows, held at the Superdome, split between one show in the afternoon and another in the evening.

 Two non-tournament match title matches took place beyond the Crockett Cup tournament matches.
 The afternoon show drew 3,500 people, for a box office take of approximately $40,000, while the evening show sold 13,000 tickets for a total of $180,000.
 The two shows were not shown as part of JCP's weekly television shows, nor broadcast on Closed-circuit television at the time.
-The events were recorded, since JCP would later release the 1986 Crockett Cup as a commercial VHS videotape, featuring all matches but heavily edited down to a 2 hour video.
+The events were recorded, since JCP would later release the 1986 Crockett Cup as a commercial VHS videotape, featuring all matches but heavily edited down to a 2-hour video.

-As of 2025 the most complete way to view the event is to watch the highlights of the first five matches from the first round from the VHS release (around 15 minutes) and then watch the rest of the event from match 6 onwards in full on the video released on the WCW Youtube channel (around 4 hours).
+As of 2025 the most complete way to view the event is to watch the highlights of the first five matches from the first round from the VHS release (around 15 minutes) and then watch the rest of the event from match 6 onwards in full on the video released on the WCW YouTube channel (around 4 hours).